kha-white/manga-ocr/README.md

 You might use a tool like [ShareX](https://getsharex.com/) or [Flameshot](https://flameshot.org/) to manually capture a region of the screen and let the
 OCR read it either from the system clipboard, or a specified directory.
-By default, Manga OCR will write recognized text to clipboard, from which it can be read by a dictionary like [Yomichan](https://github.com/FooSoft/yomichan).
+By default, Manga OCR will write recognized text to clipboard, from which it can be read by a dictionary like [Yomitan](https://github.com/yomidevs/yomitan).

 Clipboard mode on Linux requires `wl-copy` for Wayland sessions or `xclip` for X11 sessions.
 You can find out which one your system needs by running `echo $XDG_SESSION_TYPE` in the terminal.

 Your full setup for reading manga in Japanese with a dictionary might look like this:

-capture region with ShareX -> write image to clipboard -> Manga OCR -> write text to clipboard -> Yomichan
+capture region with ShareX -> write image to clipboard -> Manga OCR -> write text to clipboard -> Yomitan

 https://user-images.githubusercontent.com/22717958/150238361-052b95d1-0152-485f-a441-48a957536239.mp4